Connect with others who understand.

 • History of an Epstein-Barr virus infection

-These factors work in different ways — and possibly in combination with each other — to determine the overall risk a person has of developing MS.
+These factors work in different ways — and possibly in combination with each other — to determine a person’s overall risk of developing MS.

 Talk to Others Who Understand

 Do you have MS and past brain injuries?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+What have you learned about the connection, and what would you like to share with others about your experience?
+Share your thoughts in the comments below, or start a conversation by posting on your Activities page.

 A MyMSTeam Member